apperside/dockerify.ai/README.md

 ##  Overview

 Dockerify.ai leverages Docker, AI, and TypeScript to enhance the creation of docker related files.
-With OpenAI integration, it allows interactive user inquiries and streamlines the creation of a docker file and a docker-compose file.
+With OpenAI integration, it allows interactive user inquiries and streamlines the creation of a working docker configuration for your project.

 ---